 We have all had the unpleasant experience of a client not paying for services rendered in a timely fashion.
 How did you handle this uncomfortable experience?

 I have the usual 'legalese' written into my contract re: non-payment, interest, small claims court, etc. However, this has never been an issue for me because I require an up-front deposit before beginning work.
 If a potential client isn't willing to pay a deposit, I don't wish to work with them, anyway!
 Those who HAVE made the deposit in advance have ALWAYS paid their bills on time without any fuss.
 And, as their bookkeeper, I know what state their finances are in and whether they are likely to miss payments, in which case I institute a pre-pay policy with them after the initial month (which I notify them of right away, of course).

 The Virtual Office Goddess, LLC

-Running a business is no small feat.
-That's why we've created an online business forum for expert insight, insider tips and the industry knowledge you need to see your business grow.
+Running a small business is no easy feat.
+That's why we've created an online small business forum for expert insight, insider tips and the industry knowledge you need to help your business grow.

 Join our online community for expert insights, insider tips, and the industry knowledge you need to see your business grow.Get Started Become A Member